A Drug-Addicted Nurse’s Story of Recovery: A Tale of Hope

 In 2015, her book was published under the title An Unlikely Addict: One Nurse’s Journey Through Addiction, and her goal now is “to get my story to as many people as I can so that if they’re struggling, they’ll know, No. 1, where to go for help and, No. 2, it is possible to overcome it and to get your life back.
 I know it feels like your life is over, and for all intents and purposes, for a while, it is.
 But if you work hard, you really can get it back.”

-The Early Steps Toward Addiction
+A Nurse’s Early Steps Toward Addiction

 In tracing the story of her addiction, Kristin realized the roots ran deep, back to a Wisconsin childhood that included a sexual assault by a family friend and a sometimes troubled relationship with her parents.
 “In my generation it was, ‘Stop crying or I’ll give you something to cry about.’
 I never learned to cope with anything.”